How to Maintain Your Stucco Exterior in Southern California

 Solution: For dirt and pollen, use warm water mixed with a mild dish soap.

 Mold/Mildew: If you see green algae (common on north-facing walls), use a specialized mildew cleaner.
-Avoid straight bleach, as it can discolor the cement.
+Avoid straight bleach, as it can discolor the cement pigments.

 3. The Painting Trap: Breathability is Key

-Stucco is a porous material—it needs to "breathe" (release water vapor from inside the house).
-If you coat it with a thick, plastic-like latex paint, you seal that moisture inside.
-This leads to blistering paint and dry rot in the framing.
+Stucco is a porous reservoir cladding—it must "breathe" to release water vapor.
+If you coat raw stucco with a standard, non-permeable latex paint, you seal moisture within the assembly, leading to vapor pressure buildup, paint blistering, delamination, and dry rot in the wood framing.

 5. Seasonal Inspection Checklist